The National Environmental Standards for Plantation Forestry (NES-PF) came in on 1 May 2018.

 NES-PF regulations cover 8 core plantation forestry activities that have potential environmental effects:

-Foresters who wish to undertake any of these plantation forestry activities will need to comply with the NES-PF.
+Foresters who undertake any of these plantation forestry activities will need to comply with the NES-PF.

-The NES-PF applies to any forest of at least one hectare that has been planted specifically for commercial purposes and will be harvested.
+The NES-PF applies to any forest of at least one hectare that's been planted specifically for commercial purposes and will be harvested.

-NES-PF are regulations under the RMA that provide a nationally consistent set of standards to manage the environmental effects of plantation forestry activities.
+NES-PF are regulations under the RMA that provide a nationally consistent standards to manage the environmental effects of plantation forestry activities.

 Under Regulation 6 of the NES-PF there's a range of situations where our Tairawhiti Plan rules still apply.
-Check this information - it outlines where local rules still apply in our district [PDF, 155 KB].
+Check where local rules still apply in our district [PDF, 155 KB].